 Tree mortality controls the forest carbon cycle.
 Extreme climatic events in the Amazon are expected to become more frequent, resulting in increased forest mortality.
-However, the extent to which individual drought events affect biomass loss, and the resulting resilience of Amazonian forests to drought, are not well understood.
+However, the extent to which individual drought events affect biomass loss, and the resulting resilience of Amazonian forests to drought, is not well understood.
 These baseline observations are critical for testing models of drought effects on forest carbon fluxes at a pantropical scale.

 Since understanding drivers of tree mortality is essential for modeling forest biomass responses to changing climatic and environmental conditions, this work makes an important contribution to the NGEE-Tropics project.
 The results suggest a high degree of resilience of this Amazonian forest to drought.
 Enhanced performance of drought-tolerant species that inhabit the drier ridges enabled forest resilience.
 The diversity of species' ecologies and physiologies may provide an important buffer for tropical forests during extreme climatic events.
 The results have important implications for understanding drought impacts elsewhere in the Amazon and in other tropical forest areas.

-Forest GEO-CTFS, Smithsonian Tropical Research Institute
+Smithsonian Tropical Research Institute

-Forest Science–Forest Global Earth Observatory (CTFS-ForestGEO).
+Funds for the tree censuses were in part provided by the Smithsonian Institution Center for Tropical Forest Science–Forest Global Earth Observatory (ForestGEO, formerly CTFS).
 Additional funds came from the COLCIENCIAS funding program in Colombia for both plot census costs and a fellowship to DZ.
-SJD received support from the Next Generation Ecosystem Experiment (NGEE) Tropics project sponsored by the U.S. Department of Energy, Office of Biological and Environmental Research in the Office of Science.
+SJD received support from the Next-Generation Ecosystem Experiments (NGEE)–Tropics project.

 Zuleta, D., A. Duque, D. Cardenas, H. C. Muller-Landau, and S. J. Davies.
-"Drought-induced mortality patterns and rapid biomass recovery in a terra firme forest in the Colombian Amazon” Ecology 98(10), 2538-2546 (2017).
+"Drought-induced mortality patterns and rapid biomass recovery in a terra firme forest in the Colombian Amazon."
+Ecology 98(10), 2538–46 (2017).
 [DOI:10.1002/ecy.1950]

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER